w3c/wai-accessibility-principles/index.md

 include:

--   Text transcripts and captions for audio content, such as recordings of a radio interview;
+-   Text transcripts and captions for audio content, such as recordings of a radio interview
--   Audio descriptions, which are narrations to describe important visual details in a video;
+-   Audio descriptions, which are narrations to describe important visual details in a video
--   Sign language interpretation of audio content, including relevant auditory experiences.
+-   Sign language interpretation of audio content, including relevant auditory experiences

 Well-written text transcripts containing the correct sequence of any auditory or visual information provide a basic level of accessibility